NiklasPaluszkiewicz/RLR/README.md

-# USLR
-Unsupervised Learning with R
+# RLRReinforcement Learning with R

 This R package has the goal to bring some known - and newly developed - Machine Learning algorithms to R.